danielatrivella/np3_ligand/np3_LigPCDS/README.md

-# NP³ LigPCDS: Labeled Dataset of X-ray Ligands Images in 3D Point Clouds and Validated Deep Learning Models
+# NP³ LigPCDS: Labeled Dataset of X-ray Protein Ligand 3D Images in Point Clouds and Validated Deep Learning Models

 This repository contains the code used to create the LigPCDS dataset and the stratified training dataset (steps 1 to 5 from parts A and B of the workflow).
 The code for the models training pipeline and validation (step 6 from part B and part C of the workflow) is presented in the np3_DL_segmentation repository.

-The workflow used to obtain LigPCDS, the deep learning models, and the validated labeling approaches is presented in the figure bellow.
+The workflow used to obtain LigPCDS, the deep learning models, and the validated labeling approaches is presented in the figure below.

 ![np3_LigPCDS_workflow](docs/np3_ligpcds_workflow.png)